 The LORD's Controversy with Israel

-6 1 Hear ye now what Jehovah saith: Arise, contend before the mountains, and let the hills hear thy voice.
-2 Hear, ye mountains, Jehovah's controversy, and ye, unchanging foundations of the earth; for Jehovah hath a controversy with his people, and he will plead with Israel.
+6 1 Hear ye now what the Lord saith; Arise, contend thou before the mountains, and let the hills hear thy voice.
+2 Hear ye, O mountains, the Lord's controversy, and ye strong foundations of the earth: for the Lord hath a controversy with his people, and he will plead with Israel.
 3 O my people, what have I done unto thee? and wherein have I wearied thee? testify against me.
-4 For I brought thee up out of the land of Egypt, and redeemed thee out of the house of bondage; and I sent before thee Moses, Aaron, and Miriam.
-5 My people, remember now what Balak king of Moab consulted, and what Balaam the son of Beor answered him, from Shittim unto Gilgal, that ye may know the righteousness of Jehovah.
+4 For I brought thee up out of the land of Egypt, and redeemed thee out of the house of servants; and I sent before thee Moses, Aaron, and Miriam.
+5 O my people, remember now what Balak king of Moab consulted, and what Balaam the son of Beor answered him from Shittim unto Gilgal; that ye may know the righteousness of the Lord.

 What the LORD Requires

-6 Wherewith shall I come before Jehovah, bow myself before the high God?
-Shall I come before him with burnt-offerings, with calves of a year old?
-7 Will Jehovah take pleasure in thousands of rams, in ten thousands of rivers of oil?
-Shall I give my firstborn for my transgression, the fruit of my body for the sin of my soul?
-8 He hath shewn thee, O man, what is good: and what doth Jehovah require of thee, but to do justly, and to love goodness, and to walk humbly with thy God?
+6 Wherewith shall I come before the Lord, and bow myself before the high God? shall I come before him with burnt offerings, with calves of a year old?
+7 Will the Lord be pleased with thousands of rams, or with ten thousands of rivers of oil? shall I give my firstborn for my transgression, the fruit of my body for the sin of my soul?
+8 He hath shewed thee, O man, what is good; and what doth the Lord require of thee, but to do justly, and to love mercy, and to walk humbly with thy God?

-9 Jehovah's voice crieth unto the city, and wisdom looketh on thy name.
-Hear ye the rod, and who hath appointed it.
-10 Are there yet treasures of wickedness in the house of the wicked, and the scant measure [which is] abominable?
-11 Shall I be pure with the unjust balances, and with the bag of deceitful weights?
-12 For her rich men are full of violence, and her inhabitants speak lies, and their tongue is deceitful in their mouth.
-13 Therefore also will I make [thee] sick in smiting thee; I will make [thee] desolate because of thy sins.
-14 Thou shalt eat, and not be satisfied, and thine emptiness [shall remain] in the midst of thee; and thou shalt take away, and not save; and what thou savest will I give up to the sword.
-15 Thou shalt sow, but thou shalt not reap; thou shalt tread the olives, but thou shalt not anoint thee with oil; and new wine, but shalt not drink wine.
-16 For the statutes of Omri are kept, and all the works of the house of Ahab; and ye walk in their counsels: that I should make thee a desolation, and the inhabitants thereof a hissing; and ye shall bear the reproach of my people.
+9 The Lord's voice crieth unto the city, and the man of wisdom shall see thy name: hear ye the rod, and who hath appointed it.
+10 Are there yet the treasures of wickedness in the house of the wicked, and the scant measure that is abominable?
+11 Shall I count them pure with the wicked balances, and with the bag of deceitful weights?
+12 For the rich men thereof are full of violence, and the inhabitants thereof have spoken lies, and their tongue is deceitful in their mouth.
+13 Therefore also will I make thee sick in smiting thee, in making thee desolate because of thy sins.
+14 Thou shalt eat, but not be satisfied; and thy casting down shall be in the midst of thee; and thou shalt take hold, but shalt not deliver; and that which thou deliverest will I give up to the sword.
+15 Thou shalt sow, but thou shalt not reap; thou shalt tread the olives, but thou shalt not anoint thee with oil; and sweet wine, but shalt not drink wine.
+16 For the statutes of Omri are kept, and all the works of the house of Ahab, and ye walk in their counsels; that I should make thee a desolation, and the inhabitants thereof an hissing: therefore ye shall bear the reproach of my people.

 Israel's Moral Corruption

-7 1 Woe is me! for I am as when they have gathered the summer-fruits, as the grape-gleanings of the vintage.
-There is no cluster to eat; there is no early fruit [which] my soul desired.
-2 The godly [man] hath perished out of the land, and there is none upright among men: they all lie in wait for blood, they hunt every man his brother with a net.
-3 Both hands are for evil, to do it well.
-The prince asketh, and the judge [is there] for a reward; and the great [man] uttereth his soul's greed: and [together] they combine it.
-4 The best of them is as a briar; the most upright, [worse] than a thorn-fence.
-The day of thy watchmen, thy visitation is come; now shall be their perplexity.
-5 Believe ye not in a companion, put not confidence in a familiar friend: keep the doors of thy mouth from her that lieth in thy bosom.
-6 For the son dishonoureth the father, the daughter riseth up against her mother, the daughter-in-law against her mother-in-law: a man's enemies are the men of his own household.
+7 1 Woe is me! for I am as when they have gathered the summer fruits, as the grapegleanings of the vintage: there is no cluster to eat: my soul desired the firstripe fruit.
+2 The good man is perished out of the earth: and there is none upright among men: they all lie in wait for blood; they hunt every man his brother with a net.
+3 That they may do evil with both hands earnestly, the prince asketh, and the judge asketh for a reward; and the great man, he uttereth his mischievous desire: so they wrap it up.
+4 The best of them is as a brier: the most upright is sharper than a thorn hedge: the day of thy watchmen and thy visitation cometh; now shall be their perplexity.
+5 Trust ye not in a friend, put ye not confidence in a guide: keep the doors of thy mouth from her that lieth in thy bosom.
+6 For the son dishonoureth the father, the daughter riseth up against her mother, the daughter in law against her mother in law; a man's enemies are the men of his own house.

-7 But as for me, I will look unto Jehovah; I will wait for the God of my salvation: my God will hear me.
+7 Therefore I will look unto the Lord; I will wait for the God of my salvation: my God will hear me.

 The LORD Brings Light and Deliverance

-8 Rejoice not against me, O mine enemy: though I fall, I shall arise; when I sit in darkness, Jehovah shall be a light unto me.
-9 I will bear the indignation of Jehovah—for I have sinned against him—until he plead my cause, and execute judgment for me: he will bring me forth to the light; I shall behold his righteousness.
-10 And mine enemy shall see [it], and shame shall cover her which said unto me, Where is Jehovah thy God?
-Mine eyes shall behold her; now shall she be trodden down, as the mire of the streets.
-11 In the day when thy walls shall be built, on that day shall the established limit recede.
-12 In that day they shall come to thee from Assyria and the cities of Egypt, and from Egypt to the river, and from sea to sea, and from mountain to mountain.
-13 But the land shall be desolate because of them that dwell therein, for the fruit of their doings.
+8 Rejoice not against me, O mine enemy: when I fall, I shall arise; when I sit in darkness, the Lord shall be a light unto me.
+9 I will bear the indignation of the Lord, because I have sinned against him, until he plead my cause, and execute judgment for me: he will bring me forth to the light, and I shall behold his righteousness.
+10 Then she that is mine enemy shall see it, and shame shall cover her which said unto me, Where is the Lord thy God? mine eyes shall behold her: now shall she be trodden down as the mire of the streets.
+11 In the day that thy walls are to be built, in that day shall the decree be far removed.
+12 In that day also he shall come even to thee from Assyria, and from the fortified cities, and from the fortress even to the river, and from sea to sea, and from mountain to mountain.
+13 Notwithstanding the land shall be desolate because of them that dwell therein, for the fruit of their doings.

 The LORD's Compassion on Israel

-14 Feed thy people with thy rod, the flock of thine inheritance, dwelling alone in the forest, in the midst of Carmel: let them feed in Bashan and Gilead, as in the days of old.
-15 —As in the days of thy coming forth out of the land of Egypt, will I shew them marvellous things.
-16 —The nations shall see, and be ashamed for all their might: they shall lay [their] hand upon [their] mouth, their ears shall be deaf.
-17 They shall lick dust like the serpent; like crawling things of the earth, they shall come trembling forth from their close places.
-They shall turn with fear to Jehovah our God, and shall be afraid because of thee.
-18 Who is a God like unto thee, that forgiveth iniquity, and passeth by the transgression of the remnant of his heritage?
-He retaineth not his anger for ever, because he delighteth in loving-kindness.
-19 He will yet again have compassion on us, he will tread under foot our iniquities: and thou wilt cast all their sins into the depths of the sea.
-20 Thou wilt perform truth to Jacob, loving-kindness to Abraham, which thou hast sworn unto our fathers, from the days of old.
+14 Feed thy people with thy rod, the flock of thine heritage, which dwell solitarily in the wood, in the midst of Carmel: let them feed in Bashan and Gilead, as in the days of old.
+15 According to the days of thy coming out of the land of Egypt will I shew unto him marvellous things.
+16 The nations shall see and be confounded at all their might: they shall lay their hand upon their mouth, their ears shall be deaf.
+17 They shall lick the dust like a serpent, they shall move out of their holes like worms of the earth: they shall be afraid of the Lord our God, and shall fear because of thee.
+18 Who is a God like unto thee, that pardoneth iniquity, and passeth by the transgression of the remnant of his heritage? he retaineth not his anger for ever, because he delighteth in mercy.
+19 He will turn again, he will have compassion upon us; he will subdue our iniquities; and thou wilt cast all their sins into the depths of the sea.
+20 Thou wilt perform the truth to Jacob, and the mercy to Abraham, which thou hast sworn unto our fathers from the days of old.

 The Two Beasts

-13 1 And I stood upon the sand of the sea; and I saw a beast rising out of the sea, having ten horns and seven heads, and upon its horns ten diadems, and upon its heads names of blasphemy.
-2 And the beast which I saw was like to a leopardess, and its feet as of a bear, and its mouth as a lion's mouth; and the dragon gave to it his power, and his throne, and great authority; 3 and one of his heads [was] as slain to death, and his wound of death had been healed: and the whole earth wondered after the beast.
-4 And they did homage to the dragon, because he gave the authority to the beast; and they did homage to the beast, saying, Who [is] like to the beast? and who can make war with it?
-5 And there was given to it a mouth, speaking great things and blasphemies; and there was given to it authority to pursue its career forty-two months.
-6 And it opened its mouth for blasphemies against God, to blaspheme his name and his tabernacle, and those who have their tabernacle in the heaven.
-7 And there was given to it to make war with the saints, and to overcome them; and there was given to it authority over every tribe, and people, and tongue, and nation; 8 and all that dwell on the earth shall do it homage, [every one] whose name had not been written from [the] founding of [the] world in the book of life of the slain Lamb.
-9 If any one has an ear, let him hear.
-10 If any one [leads] into captivity, he goes into captivity.
-If any one shall kill with [the] sword, he must with [the] sword be killed.
-Here is the endurance and the faith of the saints.
+13 1 And I stood upon the sand of the sea, and saw a beast rise up out of the sea, having seven heads and ten horns, and upon his horns ten crowns, and upon his heads the name of blasphemy.
+2 And the beast which I saw was like unto a leopard, and his feet were as the feet of a bear, and his mouth as the mouth of a lion: and the dragon gave him his power, and his seat, and great authority.
+3 And I saw one of his heads as it were wounded to death; and his deadly wound was healed: and all the world wondered after the beast.
+4 And they worshipped the dragon which gave power unto the beast: and they worshipped the beast, saying, Who is like unto the beast? who is able to make war with him?
+5 And there was given unto him a mouth speaking great things and blasphemies; and power was given unto him to continue forty and two months.
+6 And he opened his mouth in blasphemy against God, to blaspheme his name, and his tabernacle, and them that dwell in heaven.
+7 And it was given unto him to make war with the saints, and to overcome them: and power was given him over all kindreds, and tongues, and nations.
+8 And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb slain from the foundation of the world.
+9 If any man have an ear, let him hear.
+10 He that leadeth into captivity shall go into captivity: he that killeth with the sword must be killed with the sword.
+Here is the patience and the faith of the saints.

-11 And I saw another beast rising out of the earth; and it had two horns like to a lamb, and spake as a dragon; 12 and it exercises all the authority of the first beast before it, and causes the earth and those that dwell in it to do homage to the first beast, whose wound of death was healed.
-13 And it works great signs, that it should cause even fire to come down from heaven to the earth before men.
-14 And it deceives those that dwell upon the earth by reason of the signs which it was given to it to work before the beast, saying to those that dwell upon the earth to make an image to the beast, which has the wound of the sword, and lived.
-15 And it was given to it to give breath to the image of the beast, that the image of the beast should also speak, and should cause that as many as should not do homage to the image of the beast should be killed.
-16 And it causes all, the small and the great, and the rich and the poor, and the free and the bondmen, that they should give them a mark upon their right hand or upon their forehead; 17 and that no one should be able to buy or sell save he that had the mark, the name of the beast, or the number of its name.
+11 And I beheld another beast coming up out of the earth; and he had two horns like a lamb, and he spake as a dragon.
+12 And he exerciseth all the power of the first beast before him, and causeth the earth and them which dwell therein to worship the first beast, whose deadly wound was healed.
+13 And he doeth great wonders, so that he maketh fire come down from heaven on the earth in the sight of men, 14 And deceiveth them that dwell on the earth by the means of those miracles which he had power to do in the sight of the beast; saying to them that dwell on the earth, that they should make an image to the beast, which had the wound by a sword, and did live.
+15 And he had power to give life unto the image of the beast, that the image of the beast should both speak, and cause that as many as would not worship the image of the beast should be killed.
+16 And he causeth all, both small and great, rich and poor, free and bond, to receive a mark in their right hand, or in their foreheads: 17 And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name.
 18 Here is wisdom.
-He that has understanding let him count the number of the beast: for it is a man's number; and its number [is] six hundred [and] sixty-six.
+Let him that hath understanding count the number of the beast: for it is the number of a man; and his number is Six hundred threescore and six.